Last Updated on February 16, 2026 by George Pavlopoulos

 2. Chora-Messaria-Psili Ammos

 I wrote earlier about the beautiful beach of Psili Ammos.
-Apart from being one of the prettiest beaches in Schinoussa, the hiking trail is also an experience by itself.
+Apart from being one of the prettiest beaches on Schinoussa, the hiking trail is an experience in itself.
 On your way to the beach, you pass a windmill at Messaria and some old stone-made houses.
 After leaving Messaria behind, you will come across vineyards, followed by the flat area of Kampos.
 Finally, the 2,7 km route finishes at the beach of Psili Ammos.

 Other things to do in Schinoussa